Neo-Hao/grokking-relational-database-design/chapter_01/README.md

 sudo /opt/homebrew/opt/postgresql@14/bin/createuser -s postgres
 ```

-The above command assumes that you run it starting from the root directory `/`.
-If you run it from the directory where you found the `createuser` command, you can simply run the following command:
+The above command assumes that you run it from the root directory `/`.
+If you are in the directory where you found the `createuser` command, you can simply run the following command:

 ```
 sudo ./createuser -s postgres